phw/PicardBarcodeScanner/README.md

 License
 -------
 Picard Barcode Scanner is free software published under the GPL version 3.
-See LICENSE for details.
+See LICENSE for details.<br>
-Copyright © 2012-2014, 2020-2021 Philipp Wolfer <ph.wolfer@gmail.com>
+Copyright © 2012-2014, 2020-2021 Philipp Wolfer <ph.wolfer@gmail.com><br>
 Copyright © 2021 Akshat Tiwari

 The Picard icon Copyright © 2009 by Carlin Mangar is licensed under the